 Give With Confidence

 Since 1982, PEF’s Board of Directors has worked diligently to ensure that we provide a credible, sustainable and fiduciary focused organization to donors.
 Our board reflects the diversity of our community and plays a critical role in ensuring the Endowed Funds are directed to meet the greatest needs in our local schools.
-Our Investment Advisory Committee provides a quarterly review of PEF component and endowed funds totaling just over $4,703,782 (as of 12/31/17).
+Our Investment Advisory Committee (see below) provides a quarterly review of PEF component and endowed funds totaling just over $4,337,983 (as of December 31, 2018).

 As a non-profit, tax-exempt organization, we have